medoidai/skrobot/README.md

 **NOTE** : Currently, skrobot can be used only for binary classification problems.

-Below are the components of the module that are ready to be used in code:
+In the table below you can see the components that are ready to be used by the end-developer:

 | Component                      | What is this?                    |
 |--------------------------------|----------------------------------|